Robert-van-Engelen/Forth500/manual.md

       DUP 10 < INVERT UNTIL \ until counter >= 10 ↲
       DROP ;                \ drop counter ↲

-Word definitions are typically annotated with their stack effect, in this case there is no effect `( -- )`, see the next section on how this notation is used in practice.
+Word definitions are typically annotated with their stack effects.
+In this case there is no effect `( -- )`, see the next section on how this notation is used in practice.

 Forth source code is loaded from a file with `INCLUDE` or with `INCLUDED`: